abudaan/qambi/developments.md

 And all these formats in base64 encoded form.

-#####6.
+#####7.
 GUI components

 The key editor, the waveform editor and a score editor.
 All GUI components will have the option to run headless, which means that you can use helper functions to generate your own GUI component.
-For instance an iterator function that helps you to generate a grid for your key editor: `getNextGridLine()`.
+For instance an iterator function that helps you to generate a grid for your key editor: `getNextGridLine()`, `getPlayheadPostionAtX()`, and so on.

+####native vs web